Morwenn/cpp-fold/README.md

 like to deduce the type anyway.

-In other words, these fold functions are generic but need some heavy contribution from the users to work even with the empty parameter pack case.
+In other words, these fold functions are generic but need some heavy contribution from the users to work properly with the empty parameter pack case.
+And that only cover the cases where operations *do* have identity elements.
+That's a big hammer for such a small benefit.

-Another notable pitfall concerns the floating point types: identity elements are provided for addition and multiplication, but they do not play well with `NAN` since comparing anything to `NAN` will return `false`, including `NAN` itself.
+Another notable pitfall concerns the floating point types: identity elements are provided for some of the floating point operations, but they do not play well with `NAN` since comparing anything to `NAN` will return `false`, including `NAN` itself.
+Therefore, `NAN` is ignored in the library since users would still want to get the identity elements for "floating point without `NAN`" anyway.
+That's a question of correctness versus usability.